PrincetonUniversity/advanced-command-line/00_preamble/README.md

 cd proejcts
 ```
 A typo!
 For any moderately fast touch typist, it is faster to delete the
-misspelled word and start again.
-So how do you delete the word behind your
+entire misspelled word and start again.
+So how do you delete the word behind
-cursor?
+your cursor?
 Hold down backspace?
 Hit backspace half-a-dozen times?
-Both feel
+Both
-slow, so you decide to improve this part of your work.
-You search
+feel slow, so you decide to improve this part of your work.
+You search 'bash
-'bash delete word behind cursor' and see that `Ctrl + w`
+delete word behind cursor' and see that `Ctrl + w` is the chord to press.
+You
-is the chord to press.
-You have spent the minutes to learn something new.
+have spent the minutes to learn something new.

 After lunch, you are back at the command line and make another typo.
 How can
 you make sure you use `Ctrl + w` instead of reaching for backspace?
 You have
 to change how backspace works to make it slower than stopping, remembering
-`Ctrl + w`, and hitting that instead.
-I would recommend you increase your
+`Ctrl + w`, and hitting that instead.  *I would recommend you increase your
-keyboard repeat delay and decrease the repeat rate.
-Then when you hold down
+keyboard repeat delay and decrease the repeat rate.*  Then when you hold down
 backspace, it will delete one character and sit there for a few seconds
 deleting a character at a time.
 At this point, you should notice what's
 happening and stop to recall `Ctrl + w`.
 Since this will also slow down using
 arrows to navigate, delete to delete forward, and `hjkl` to navigate in vim,
 here are some shortcuts to start practicing!
  - `Ctrl + a` and `Ctrl + e`: move to start/end of line
  - `Alt + b`  and `Alt + f`: move back/forward a word
  - `Ctrl + w` and `Alt + d`: delete back/forward a word
  - `Ctrl + u` and `Ctrl + k`: delete entire line behind/ahead of cursor.
    I like to just hit `Ctrl + ku` to delete everything regardless of cursor